Aloiampelos decumbens

 Aloiampelos decumbens, formerly Aloe decumbens, the Langeberg rambling-aloe, is a sprawling, succulent plant that is endemic to the fynbos vegetation of the Langeberg Mountains near Swellendam and Riversdale in the Western Cape, South Africa.

 Description

-This plant is decumbent - as its name suggests - and its long, thin branches sprawl for up to 1 meter along the ground and over the rocky outcrops where it grows.
+This plant is decumbent - as its name suggests - and its long, thin branches sprawl for up to 1 m along the ground and over the rocky outcrops where it grows.

 Its bright scarlet flowers appear on and off throughout the year, regardless of season, though usually in January and December.

 The individual flowers are brightly coloured and large like those of A. ciliaris.
 However they appear only very sparsely on the relatively small, thin inflorescence.
 They also share the long, slender perianth of A. gracilis - not A. ciliariss green-tinted and constricted opening to the perianth.